-Use caution when folding the seatback to the flat back position as the system will move forward when you lift the release seat into a kneel down load floor position.
-A moderate force may be required to move the seat forward and down.
+Use caution when folding the seatback to the flat back position as the system will move forward when you lift the release handle.

 - 1. Locate the handle on the side of the seat, lifting it to release the seatback. - 2.
 Ensure that the seat back is locked in the down position by applying pressure to the seat back.